PawseySC/container-workflows/_episodes/04-long-running-services.md

 ### Docker-Compose ###

-Sometimes we may need to run and manage multiple containers (e.g., running an Nginx webserver in front of some other application we are running in a container).
+Sometimes we may need to run and manage multiple containers (e.g., running an Nginx web-server in front of some other application we are running in a container).

 We can run all of these via `docker run` commands, but it may get cumbersome if you have lots of arguments and flags.
 We can use a tool called `docker-compose` to orchestrate and manage containers for us.